7 Benefits of underfloor heating

 Underfloor heating is generally far more efficient than old-fashioned radiators and consequently more cost-effective in regards to running costs which can have a significant reduction on your utility bills.

 On the other hand, electric underfloor heating is cheaper to install (in fact, even the most inexperienced DIYer can lay it), but over the long term much more expensive to run.
-These are ideal for smaller areas where you would only require the underfloor heating to be installed for a short amount of time, for example bathrooms, conservatories.
+These are ideal for smaller areas where you would only require the underfloor heating to be installed for a short amount of time, for example, bathrooms and conservatories.

 Better all-round comfort